hpi-swa-teaching/PhidgetLab/packages/Phidget-EToys.package/PhdETPartsBin.class/README.md

 I'm part of the AdvancedInterfaceKit.
-I'm responsible for displaying and creating the thumbnails of the sensorsPorts inside the AdvancedInterfaceKit.
+I'm responsible for displaying and creating the thumbnails of the sensor ports inside the AdvancedInterfaceKit.

 Instance Variables
-	controlingMorph:		<PortBasedPhidget>
+	controlingMorph:		<PhdETAdvancedInterfaceKit(PhdETPortBasedPhidget)>

 controlingMorph
 	- reference to the AdvancedInterfaceKit I belong to